 So Bernard had mastered sarcasm, as Mike had known for a while, but still hadn’t gotten the brevity part down.
 The inappropriate gesture bothered him more; humor shouldn’t be used for ridicule here.
-He’d have to counter with his own to diffuse the situation.
+He’d have to counter with his own to defuse the situation.
 “Et tu, Bernard?”

 “How noble you are, to put aside your wife’s suffering out of concern for the living.
 What a shame no one could foresee this unavoidable tragedy!
 What a shame you were unable to stop it!”

 Theatrically, Mike raised both his hands as if at gunpoint.
 “Whoa, whoa.
 What’s the scene for?”
 After the gesture’d carried out its purpose—matching the double ‘whoa’—he looked over his shoulder at the black-clad rabble, or toward an uncooperative Xiyuan, anywhere but at Bernard.
 Everyone else had to be deliberately ignoring them, or pretending to, to look so blasé about the vicious attack going down.
 Most likely pretending.
-They were mumbling; they had to be mumbling about him.
+They were mumbling.
+They had to be mumbling about him.
 Louder for those in back, he continued.
 “Yuan, you want to calm down the Haunted Spouse?”

 “Ah, yes, what a brilliant time for humor.
 Are you really that dense?”
 Bernard’s path forward continued, and in Mike’s distracted state, the distraction having been suppressing a joke about being chased by a zombie, he followed the lead.

 “Look, ‘mate,’ of everyone here, I’d expect you to understand.
-You know,” he made an explosion noise and wiggled his fingers to mimic the tips of flames.
+You know”—he made an explosion noise and wiggled his fingers to mimic the tips of flames.

 “Well, be assured that the man who terrified generations of Windenburg children thinks you are the monster.
 The world knows I killed my wife!
 That was my sole legacy!
 And yet I have never once, in the past hundred years, denied my involvement.
 Do you know what I first said to Mimsy, when I saw her in that dreadful state?
 ‘My dear, I’m so sorry.’
 And I groveled at her feet!
-I would never dream of lecturing her for the mess she left on the carpet, much less moaning to the poor woman about starvation like a wolf who ate the whole flock!”
+I would never dream of lecturing her for the mess she left on the carpet, much less moan to the poor woman about starvation like a wolf who ate the whole flock!”